-- 1. Log into your switch management page (see "Access your switch management page" on page 5). - 2.
-Click on Tools, click on Configuration and click on Backup/Restore, under via HTTP. - 3.
-Click Backup to save the configuration file (startup-config.cfg) to your local hard drive.
+Log into your switch management page (see "Access your switch management page" on page 5).

+2. Click on Tools, click on Configuration and click on Backup/Restore, under via HTTP.

+3. Click Backup to save the configuration file (config.bin) to your local hard drive.
 Startup-config refers to the configuration that was used to startup this switch.

 Note: If prompted, choose the location on your local hard drive.
-If you are not prompted, the configuration file (startup-config.cfg) will be saved to your default downloads folder.
+If you are not prompted, the configuration file (config.bin) will be saved to your default downloads folder.